bgoonz/docs-collection/github/sponsors/sponsoring-open-source-contributors/sponsoring-an-open-source-contributor.md

 ---
 title: Sponsoring an open source contributor
-intro: 'You can make a monthly recurring payment to a developer or organization who designs, creates, or maintains open source projects you depend on.'
+intro: "You can make a monthly recurring payment to a developer or organization who designs, creates, or maintains open source projects you depend on."
 redirect_from:
   - /articles/sponsoring-a-developer
   - /articles/sponsoring-an-open-source-contributor
   - /github/supporting-the-open-source-community-with-github-sponsors/sponsoring-a-developer
   - /github/supporting-the-open-source-community-with-github-sponsors/sponsoring-an-open-source-contributor
 versions:
-  fpt: '*'
+  fpt: "*"
 permissions: Anyone can sponsor accounts on behalf of their own user account.
 Organization owners and billing managers can sponsor accounts on behalf of their organization.
 type: how_to
 topics: